aiida-cusp/aiida-cusp/docs/source/user_guide/custodian/handlers.rst

 Custodian Error Handlers
 ========================

-Custodian uses different error handlers to check and correcto for different failures of VASP calculations.
+Custodian uses different error handlers to check and correct for different failures of VASP calculations.
 Thus, one can individually decide which error should be corrected and which error should fail the calculation and connect the corresponding handlers.
 Error handlers for the calculations run with the calculation classes implemented in this plugin can be passed via the ``inputs.custodian.handlers`` input.
 Here, the input is expected to be a dictionary of the following form: